A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Oregon also allows Medicare beneficiaries under age 65 a six-month window (after enrolling in Medicare Part B) during which they have a guaranteed-issue right to a Medigap plan.
 Eligible enrollees can select a Medigap plan with no medical underwriting during a six-month window after they enroll in Medicare Part B, and the premium cannot exceed the premiums that are charged to enrollees who are 65.

-As of 2023, there are 21 insurers that offer Medigap plans in Oregon.
+In 2025, there are 21 insurers that offer Medigap plans in Oregon.1

 There are three approaches to premiums that Medigap insurers can use: Attained-age rating, issue-age rating, and community rating.
 Oregon does not mandate one or the other, so most insurers in the state use attained-age rating.
 That means premiums increase as the enrollee gets older.
 There are a few Medigap insurers that use issue-age rating (premiums are based on the age the person was when they enrolled), while the rest use attained-age rating.